iProov/xamarin/README.md

 The iProov Xamarin SDK is currently in preview, which means that not all functionality may work entirely correctly.
 Please contact [support@iproov.com](mailto:support@iproov.com) to provide your feedback regarding the iProov Xamarin SDK Preview.

+## 📖 Contents

+The iProov Xamarin SDK is provided via this repository, which contains the following:

+- **README.md** - This document
+- **NuGet Packages** - Directory containing the NuGet packages for Xamarin.iOS & Xamarin.Android
+- **WaterlooBank** - Sample code demonstrating use of the Xamarin.iOS & Xamarin.Android bindings together with the .NET API Client

 ## 🍏 iOS

 1. Add the "NuGet Packages" directory to your Visual Studio Nuget package sources.
 For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#adding-package-sources).